FraudShieldDetect/android-sdk-official/README.md

 ## Privacy

-* No personal data collected
+* No personal user data is collected (such as names, emails, phone numbers, or account identifiers)
-* No permissions requested beyond standard Android access
+* The SDK collects only device-level technical information
-* All data remains on-device until explicitly exported
+* No runtime permissions are requested beyond standard Android access

 ---